wkearn/RasterIO.jl/README.md

 	open_raster(input::String,access::Int32=GA_ReadOnly)

 Opens the specified raster file using GDAL and returns a Raster.
 Access is 0 for ReadOnly and 1 for Update, or use GA\_ReadOnly and GA\_Update.
 Default passed when you called `open_raster(input)` is GA_ReadOnly.
 This has recently been changed to always import every band from a raster, making it more generally applicable.
-A forthcoming method will allow you to selectively import bands.

 	copy_raster(raster::Raster,destination::ASCIIString,driver::ASCIIString)